Knights Templar: Warriors of Christ

 Following his victory at the Horns of Hattin, Saladin advanced on Jerusalem.
 The city, by now full of refugees, was in a state of panic and its fall appeared imminent.

 As one of only four Knights remaining in the city, Balian of Ibelin took command of its defence, though he had little to defend it with and was forced to knight men, often servants and court officials, whether they were worthy of the honour or not.
-The people meanwhile, fearing a massacre as occurred in 1099, were too terrified to show themselves.
+The people, meanwhile, fearing a massacre as occurred in 1099, were too terrified to show themselves.
 Even so, Balian refused to surrender the city and on 20 September a siege began.

 Fortunately for Balian Jerusalem’s walls remained strong and though the fighting was fierce at times it was sporadic and intermittent.
 But he was no fool and he knew that the city could not hold out indefinitely against the Saracens.
 He also knew that no help was on the way.
-Realising the pointless waste of life that a prolonged siege would incur Balian and Saladin negotiated a settlement.
+Realising the pointless waste of life that a prolonged siege would incur Balian, and Saladin negotiated a settlement.
 Both were humane men, at least by the standards of the day – there would be no massacre.

 It was agreed that the Christian population of Jerusalem would be sold into slavery but would be permitted to purchase their freedom if they could and the price was set differently for men, women, and children.
-Aware that most could not afford this Balian haggled with Saladin over the price of their freedom and he was indeed to reduce it threefold.
-The truth is that he would probably have been willing just to let them all go but he was not in a position to do so and instead he paid for the release of some out of his own purse, as did other Muslim Nobles and indeed did Balian himself.
+Aware that most could not afford this Balian haggled with Saladin over the price of their freedom, and he was indeed to reduce it threefold.
+The truth is that he would probably have been willing just to let them all go but he was in no position to do so and so instead he paid for the release of some out of his own purse, as did other Muslim Nobles and indeed did Balian himself.
 On 2 October, with the negotiations over, Jerusalem was surrendered.